immanuelobani/immanuelobani/README.md

 - 👋 Hi, I’m @immanuelobani
 - 👀 I’m interested in Big Data and Innovative AI
-- 🌱 I’m currently Pursing a Masters in Big Data Science and Technology
+- 🌱 I have a Masters in Big Data Science and Technology
 - 💞️ I’m looking to collaborate on Data science, Machine learning , ai projects
 - 📫 How to reach me IG:Rokku_r Twitter: @rokku_r  Linkedln: immanuelobani